 Corporate Governance is defined as how organisations ensure that they are doing the right things, in the right way, for the right people in a timely, inclusive, open, honest and accountable manner.
-The Organisation's governance framework comprises the systems and processes, cultures and values by which the Organisation is directed and controlled.
-It enables the Organisation to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.
+ESPO's governance framework comprises the systems and processes, cultures and values by which ESPO is directed and controlled.
+It enables ESPO to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money.

 The CIPFA/SOLACE 'Delivering Good Governance in Local Government: Framework (the Framework)', sets the standard for local authority governance in the UK.